 Information provided by job applicants and employees for monitoring purposes will be used only for these purposes.
-The school will publish such equality data as is required in accordance with the Equality Act and the Public Sector Equality Duty.
+The school will publish such equality data as is required in accordance with the Act (including gender pay gap reporting where applicable) and the PSED.